telerik/maui-docs/controls/dataform/styling/validation-styling.md

 # .NET MAUI DataForm Validation Styling

-You can easily customize the validation look using the following styling properties:
+You can customize the validation look using the following styling properties:

 * `ValidationSummaryStyle`(of type `Style` with target type `DataFormValidationSummaryView`)&mdash;Defines the style of the validation summary view.
 * `ValidationSummaryLabelStyle`(of type `Style` with target type `Label`)&mdash;Defines the validation summary label style.